Best in Manufacturing – January 12, 2021

 - Diversifying supply chains.
 The pandemic has given everyone a lesson on building a healthy supply chain.
 Coordinating with global suppliers and offer improved quality of service to end consumers is a never-ending pursuit for businesses.

 - Faster delivery.
 With more orders booking online, sellers should be used to packing packages and deliver them fast, rather than simply giving consumers a paper or plastic bag to hold their goods.
 And keep in mind, consumers don’t like to wait.
-If they always have to wait a longer time to get your packages, they have plenty of reason to switch to other sellers who can satisfy them faster.
+If they always have to wait a long time to get your packages, they have plenty of reason to switch to other sellers who can satisfy them faster.

 - Rising social commerce.
 The average user spends 27 percent of daily waking hours on their mobile devices.
 A good product can spread quickly on social networks and bring you unexpected profits.

 - The transformation of key retail shopping events.
 Due to the pandemic, shopping events in physical stores are not as attractive as before and are losing popularity.
-A well-organized online shopping event can pull sales forward and sustainably service a growing audience.
+A well-organized online shopping event can pull sales-forward and sustainably service a growing audience.

 Follow the link below to learn more about Nike’s sales increase.